 Most EHR systems now offer a secure messaging feature that provides an alternative way to communicate important information to patients.
 Secure messaging can decrease the number of phone calls your practice receives, eliminate phone tag problems, and allow physicians and staff to respond more quickly to patient queries.

 5. Stick to a policy for no-shows and late arrivals

-Now’s the time to solidify a procedure for dealing with no-shows or patients who arrive late for their appointment.
+Now’s the time to solidify a procedure for dealing with no-shows or patients who arrive late for their appointments.
 Set a policy to reschedule after a maximum late arrival time and consider late fees for repeated cancellations or no-shows.
 Setting and communicating these policies can help show patients that you value their time as much as they do.

 6. Identify bottlenecks with a survey